Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 West Vancouver Coho Festival

 Environmental Stewardship

 The Coho Festival is a “near zero-waste event” where most materials used are recyclable, reusable or compostable.
-Participants are also encouraged to walk, cycle or use public transit as much as possible (although many people still drive).
+The festival also encourages attendees to walk, cycle or use public transit as much as possible (although many people still drive).

 Funds raised from the Coho Festival every year go to the Coho Society to support salmon habitat rejuvenation projects in the area.